Oliver-Siren/CCM/salt/Installation instructions.md

 ## Running Arctic CCM Salt states

-At this point you have your master and minions set and connected to each other and you have my state files ready to use in your /srv/salt/ file so now is the time to take a look at these files.
+At this point you have your master and minions set and connected to each other and you have my state files ready to use in your /srv/salt/ file, so now is the time to take a look at these files.

 > **Note:**
-> - In my test enviroment I had my minions named mWS, mSRV and WinMin
+> - In my test enviroment, I had my minions named mWS, mSRV and WinMin
 > - mWS for workstation
 > - mSRV for LAMP (Linux,apache,MySQL,PHP) server
 > - WinMin for Windows minion
-> - top.sls contains a list of minions on which to run various states so you might want to change the names to reflect the host names of your minions
+> - top.sls contains a list of minions on which to run various states, so you might want to change the names to reflect the host names of your minions

-When you have modified top.sls to address your minions and chosen which states to run on your minions, it is time to execute the order
+When you have modified top.sls to address your minions and chosen which states to run on them, it is time to execute the order

 `sudo salt '*' state.apply`

-This might take a moment depending on the state modules you chose to use.
-On the feedback you should get a detailed list of changes to your minions or a list of failures in chase you did something wrong when you modified top.sls or some of the other files.
+This might take a moment, depending on the state modules you have chosen to use.
+On the feedback, you should get a detailed list of changes to your minions or a list of failures, in chase you did something wrong when you modified top.sls or some of the other files.

 ## Installing Windows minions

-With Windows you'll first need to open a couple of ports in the firewall for salt (4505-4506)
+On Windows OS, you'll first need to open a couple of ports in the firewall for Salt (4505-4506)

-Now that you have firewall set, you should give allow remote execution of powershell in order to allow for powershell script to be ran by salt (this script is needed in order to take ownership and give rightes to img0.jpg that is your Windows' default wallpaper).
+Now that you have your firewall set, you should allow remote execution of powershell, in order to allow for the powershell script to be ran by Salt (this script is needed in order to take ownership and give rights to img0.jpg that is your Windows' default wallpaper).

 This command needs to be given in a powershell that has adminisrator privileges `Set-ExecutionPolicy RemoteSigned`